 We will explain how reverse mortgages work, including payment options, costs, tax implications, benefits and drawbacks.
 After completing the mortgage counseling session, you will receive a certificate that lenders require as part of the loan application.
 Our goal is for you to understand your options so you can make an informed decision on whether a reverse mortgage is right for you.

 We can also assist you if you already have a reverse mortgage and are having trouble paying your taxes or insurance.

 How much does it cost for reverse mortgage counseling?

-GreenPath offers reverse mortgage counseling for the reasonable fee of just $135.
+GreenPath offers reverse mortgage counseling for a reasonable fee.
 Grant funds available through the Department of Housing and Urban Development (HUD) allow us to keep our services affordable and accessible.
 HUD prohibits lenders from paying the fee for applicants.